A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Introduction

-In this tutorial, we describe how to implement simulation-time dependent cSTMs and then add state residence dependency to account for both time dependencies.
-We illustrate the use of these cSTMs to conduct a cost-effectiveness analysis (CEA) in R, a statistical software with increasing use in health decision sciences.\textsuperscript{ \hyperlink{ref-Jalal2017b}{10}} We also illustrate the calculation of various epidemiological measures beyond the simple cohort trace, including survival, life expectancy, prevalence, and incidence.
-Some of these calculations leverage the state-transition array implementation that we will introduce, while others are manipulations of the cohort trace.
-Such epidemiological measures may be of interest for specific analyses but are also important for calibrating and validating the model against real-world data.
+This tutorial describes how to incorporate simulation-time and state-residence time dependence in a cSTM in R\textsuperscript{ \hyperlink{ref-Jalal2017b}{10}} using a cost-effectiveness analysis (CEA) example.
+We illustrate the calculation of various epidemiological outcomes beyond the simple cohort trace, including survival, life expectancy, and prevalence.
+Such epidemiological outcomes can be informative, but they are also used to calibrate and validate the model against observed real-world data.

-Readers can find the most up-to-date model code and code to create the tutorial graphs in the accompanying GitHub repository (\url{https://github.com/DARTH-git/cohort-modeling-tutorial-timedep}).
-We encourage the reader first to review the basics of decision modeling and how to develop time-independent cSTMs in R, as described in the introductory tutorial.
+Readers can find the R code for this tutorial's analysis and graphs in the accompanying GitHub repository (\url{https://github.com/DARTH-git/cohort-modeling-tutorial-timedep}).
+We encourage readers first to review the basics of decision modeling\textsuperscript{ \hyperlink{ref-Hunink2014}{11}} and the introductory tutorial on time-independent cSTMs in R.\textsuperscript{ \hyperlink{ref-Alarid-Escudero2022b}{7}}